tomatophp/filament-plugins/README.md

 ## Use Selected Module in your panel

-you can use the selected module in your panel by use this code in your PanelProvider
+you can use the selected module in your panel by using this code in your PanelProvider

 ```php
 ->plugin(\TomatoPHP\FilamentPlugins\FilamentPluginsPlugin::make()->modules([